-The robots.txt file allows website administrators to define what parts of a site are off-limits to robots like SiteSucker.
+The robots.txt file (downloaded as robots.ssl.txt when https is used) allows website administrators to define what parts of a site are off-limits to robots like SiteSucker.
 Website administrators can disallow access to private and temporary directories, for example, because they do not want pages in those areas downloaded.

-The robots.txt file can include URLs to sitemaps, which SiteSucker will download unless the Delete robots.txt option is on in the Preferences.
+The robots.txt file can include URLs to sitemaps, which SiteSucker will download.
 Although sitemaps include URLs for a site, SiteSucker cannot scan sitemaps for those URLs.

 SiteSucker also honors the